Return J. Meigs Sr.: Indian agent

+His promotion of Cherokee land cessions notwithstanding, Meigs was in some respects a competent and dedicated agent.
+He was diligent in attempting to have U.S. the government prosecute crimes, of which there were many, by whites against Cherokee and expelling squatters on Cherokee land.
+"Meigs endeavored honestly and fairly to support the rights of the Indians."
+In 1823, he died of pneumonia after giving his quarters to a visiting Cherokee chief and sleeping outside in a tent.
+Meigs is buried in the Garrison Cemetery in Rhea County, Tennessee, near the site of the former Hiwassee Garrison.

 Legacy

 His son Return J. Meigs Jr. was elected as Ohio governor and later, by the legislature, as U.S. Senator.
 A grandson, Return J. Meigs IV, married Jennie Ross, daughter of principal Cherokee chief John Ross.
 They emigrated with her father to Indian Territory in 1838, forced out on the Trail of Tears.

 Two Tennessee place names honor Meigs: Meigs County, which was formed in 1836 from part of Rhea County, and Meigs Mountain in the Great Smoky Mountains.